 We don’t mean hot as in popular, hot as in flaming Florida heat.
 Seasoned Disney pros skip attractions that involve waiting in the sun.
 Think The Magic Carpets of Aladdin, Jungle Cruise, and Na’vi River Journey.
 There are some fun attractions that Disney insiders will pass on during the hottest part of the day.
 If one of the rides with hotter line queues is on your must-see list, consider riding it early in the day or in the evening, so you can beat the heat and enjoy the attraction.

-Prince Charming Regal Carrousel is classic and beautiful, but you will rarely find a Disney pro waiting in line to ride.
+Prince Charming Regal Carrousel is classic and beautiful, but you rarely find a Disney pro waiting in line to ride.
 The ride is short and almost always has a wait time.
 While this attraction is a beautiful staple for Fantasyland and does so much for the Park ambiance-wise, the Carrousel does not feel Disney uniquely enough to necessitate the wait.

 Na’vi River Journey